Q: What is the appropriate attire or Dress Code for the Ceremony?

 Q: I would like to apply to take the Obligation and get an Iron Ring.
 How do I do this?

 If you graduated from either a masters engineering program or an engineering program outside of Canada, you must attend an Obligation Ceremony as a ‘senior’ candidate.
-Similarly, if you did not attend a ceremony at the time of your graduation from an accredited undergraduate engineering program in Canada, you must attend an Obligation Ceremony as a ‘senior’ candidate.
+If you did not attend a ceremony at the time of your graduation from an accredited undergraduate engineering program in Canada, please contact your engineering department to arrange to attend an Obligation Ceremony as a ‘senior’ candidate.

-You will need to demonstrate that you have met the educational requirements for engineers in Canada by providing evidence of licensure as a Professional Engineer with a provincial engineering licensing body.
+You will need to demonstrate that you have met the academic requirements for engineers in Canada by providing evidence of licensure as a Professional Engineer with a provincial engineering licensing body.
 Your registration number is required for this purpose.

 If you are registered as an Engineer in Training (EIT) with a provincial engineering licensing body, you will need to contact the Registrar’s office of the licensing body to obtain a letter stating that the academic requirements of an accredited undergraduate engineering program have been met.
 You will have to send this letter to us under separate cover after completing your application.